About

 I use words, art, play, humor, and more.
 Some of the official names of what I do are cognitive behavioral therapy (CBT), experiential therapy, Eye Movement Desensitization and Reprocessing (EMDR), family therapy, and attachment-based therapy.

-But all of it has to do with me getting to know your family and your needs and finding a way to make things better.
+But all of it has to do with me getting to know your needs and finding a way to make things better.

-I walk with families from here to whole again.
+I walk with you from here to whole again.

 About Me